McNary Dam

 The dam provides for slackwater navigation, hydroelectric power generation, recreation, wildlife habitat, and incidental irrigation.

 Bills for the construction of a dam were introduced in the United States Congress as early as 1931.
 The United States House of Representatives rivers and harbors committee initially approved the project in April 1941; navigation, power generation, and national security were the major reasons cited for construction of the dam.
 Construction began in 1947, and was completed in 1954.
 Activation of all generating units was completed in 1957.
 Its capacity is 980 MW.
 There are two fish ladders for salmon and steelhead passage, one on each shore of the dam.
 The Washington side also has an 86-foot (26 m) wide, 683 foot (208 m) long navigation lock that lifts boats an average of 75 feet (23 m).
 The dam flooded the Umatilla Rapids, forming a reservoir called Lake Wallula.
 The lake extends 64 miles (103 km) up the Columbia to the US DOE Hanford Site.
-It also extends up the Snake River to the Ice Harbor Dam.
+It also extends up the Snake River to Ice Harbor Dam.

 As with some other dams, it has two additional turbines whose purpose is to power the dam itself.
 That is, this dam is entirely self-sustaining.
 In the event of a large-scale grid outage, McNary would provide the black start capability necessary to restart other generation facilities.
-These two "station service" turbines are only capable of providing about three MW, compared to the 70 MW each of the other 14 turbines.
+These two "station service" turbines are only capable of providing about three MW, compared to the 70 MW each of the other 14 turbines produce.
 These two turbines alternate service duty to provide the dam with its energy requirements.

+The dam is equipped with three large "fishway" pumps which provide water to supplement the mostly gravity-fed fish ladders.
+These units are constructed like smaller versions of the main turbines which run "in reverse."

-McNary Dam is part of the Columbia River Basin system of dams.
+McNary Dam is part of the Columbia River Basin system of dams and is one of fourteen hydropower facilities belonging to the Federal Columbia River Power System (FCRPS).